 Geographic Information Systems (GIS) services and activities take place in a number of different arenas on campus.
 This page describes some, but by no means all, of the resources available to UCSB affiliates and the local community.
+MIL also runs a campus GIS email listserv to discuss GIS issues.

 Spatial@UCSB is dedicated to promoting campus-wide spatially related events, research, and teaching for all disciplines that share interest in the importance of spatial thinking in science and in artistic endeavors, the development of spatial analytic tools, and the importance of place in society.